-The 80s were a wondrous time because long before there was Facebook, twitter, or Instagram if teens wanted to hang out they’d actually have to do it in person, and the most popular place for kids to meet was at the mall.
-Now moviewise kids were being murdered left right and center by machete wielding maniacs all throughout the 80s so it was kind of nice to see writer/director Jim Wynorski bringing a little of that bloody mayhem to a more urban setting.
-Inspired by the killer robots in the 1954 film Gog Wynorski and producer Julie Corman, wife of legendary B-Movie master Roger Corman, brought their own brand of low-tech wizardry to the genre with Chopping Mall, or KillBots as it was originally titled.
+The 80s were a wondrous time because long before there was Facebook, Twitter, or Instagram if teens wanted to hang out they’d actually have to do it in person, and the most popular place for kids to meet was at the local mall.
+Now, movie-wise kids were being murdered left right and center by machete-wielding maniacs all throughout the 80s, so it was kind of nice to see writer/director Jim Wynorski bringing a little of that bloody mayhem to a more urban setting.
+Inspired by the killer robots in the 1954 film Gog Wynorski and producer Julie Corman, the wife of legendary B-Movie master Roger Corman, brought their own brand of low-tech wizardry to the genre with Chopping Mall, or KillBots as it was originally titled.

-This film is clearly a little self-aware as Wynorski not only rolls out each of the movie’s characters that straight out of Horror Cliché 101 but he also populates the script with such memorable lines as, “I’m just not used to being chased around a mall in the middle of the night by killer robots.”
+This film is clearly a little self-aware, as Wynorski not only rolls out each of the movie’s characters that are straight out of Horror Cliché 101, but he also populates the script with such memorable lines as “I’m just not used to being chased around a mall in the middle of the night by killer robots.”
 He also filters in classic B-Movie stars such as Paul Bartel, Mary Woronov and Dick Miller that will give fans a nice chuckle as they reference such classics as Eating Raoul and Bucket of Blood.
-So right off the bat we know we aren’t’ supposed to take much of this film seriously, or at least not as seriously as one could ever take a killer robot movie that takes place in at the mall.
+So right off the bat, we know we aren’t supposed to take much of this film seriously, or at least not as seriously as one could ever take a killer robot movie that takes place at the mall.

 The basic premise of this movie is that a company by the name of Secure-Tronics had developed high-tech security robots called “Protectors” that would be used to patrol malls after hours and keep all the shops safe from burglars, but then a lightning strike at the mall turns the Protectors into killing machines and a group of teenagers trapped in the mall must somehow manage to survive the night.